Skip to content

 Can multiple family members be seen in one visit?

-Two siblings or a parent-and-child often share back-to-back appointments on the same visit — common, and we encourage it for households with multiple participants.
+Two siblings or a parent-and-child often share back-to-back appointments on the same visit.
+This is common, and we encourage it for households with multiple participants.
 Each appointment is billed separately, but you save the travel time and the setup.

-What if my home isn't tidy / set up for therapy?
+What if my home isn't tidy or set up for therapy?

 Therapy at your